andaze/hugo-jobs/content/office/access/_index.en.md

 weight: 3
 advtitle2: "Office and surroundings"
 advtitle3: "OFFICE"
-description: "Our office is a 3-minute walk from the west and north exits of Shimokitazawa Station on the Keio Inokashira Line and Odakyu Odawara Line.
-If you take the express train, it is less than 10 minutes from Shibuya."
+description: "We work in Chiyoda Ward, where Andaz's headquarters is located, is a one-minute walk from Exit 6 of Hanzomon Station on the Hanzomon Line.
+It's just one block away, and if you run in the rain, you'll only get a little wet.
+It's also a three-minute walk from Exit 1 of Kojimachi Station on the Yurakucho Line.
+It is a short walk from Shinjuku-dori.
+It is also very accessible from major areas such as Shinjuku Station, Shibuya Station, and Tokyo Station."
 jsonld: {
       "@context": "https://schema.org",
       "@type": "NewsArticle",